Using plugins and third party features May 26, 2013 / Updated: May 15, 2019

 Installing third party plugins

 Official plugins and extensions reside within /zp-core/zp-extensions.
-You should never install third party plugins there.
+You should never remove official plugins as they might be used internally, too.
+You also should never install third party plugins there.
 Instead you need to install them within the root /plugins folder.

 plugins/<yourplugin>.php plugins/<yourplugin>/ (contains additional files needed by your plugin)

 If you download a (third party) plugin and uncompress (unzip) it you will often have the file or the file and folder within another folder.
 Don't upload that folder but only its content as shown above to the /plugins folder directly.
 The third party plugin should now show up on the plugins tab on the backend.